Written on: 4 March 2021

 Share this post:

-The extension of the Government’s apprenticeship hiring incentives announced by Rishi Sunak in the 2021 Budget have the potential to be transformational for young people and employers alike.
+The Government incentives hiring apprentices have the potential to be transformational for young people and employers alike.

 Alongside a much-needed cash boost for businesses, the scheme encourages employers to grow their own talent, creating some amazing opportunities for young people to start a rewarding career, or to retrain for emerging industries.